dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 `"object": "IntValue"`

 Represents an integer value.
-See the [xmlupload documentation](../xml-data-file.md#integer-prop) for more information.
+See the [xmlupload documentation] (../xml-data-file.md#the-integer-prop-element) for more information.

 *gui_elements / gui_attributes*:

 - `Spinbox`: A GUI element for *IntegerValue*.
 A text field with and an "up" and a "down" button for increment/decrement.
     - *gui_attributes*:
         - `max=decimal` (optional): Maximal value
         - `min=decimal` (optional): Minimal value